kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 WHERE bs.ReportingDate = '2024-09-30';
 ```

+**Detailed Query Explanation:** Restricting the update to rows where `LoanToAssetRatio` is NULL prevents overwriting existing calculations, and the verification join displays the new ratios alongside source totals.
+**Detailed Results Explanation:** The result set should show each bank’s September ratios filled in with two decimal places, providing quick validation.

 ---

 ### Exercise 7.6: Transactions - Basic

 **Task 10:** Safe multi-step data entry
+**Topic:** MS20761 Module 7 Lesson 1 & Module 18 Lesson 1 – Wrap related inserts in a transaction for consistency
+**Beginner Explanation:** This script creates a new indicator, captures its identity, inserts initial data points, and only commits if all steps succeed.

 ```sql
 -- Begin transaction for new indicator and its data BEGIN TRANSACTION;